IGM-RichMedia-at-RIT/430-Git-Exercise-Part1/README.md

 430-Git-Exercise-Part1
 ======================

-Exercise repo for students to practice and learn forking
+Exercise repo for students to practice and learn forking.